Welcome to Working on Assignment at Harvard University

-- Return your HUID Card to the Yoh PMO by campus mail -- send it to 124 Mount Auburn Street, Room 3385, Cambridge.
-Inform your manager or the office administrator that you have vacated your workspace, and return keys.
+- Inform your manager or the office administrator that you have vacated your workspace, and return your keys or swipe cards.

 - Return your Harvard laptop or device, and any Harvard-issued personal safety equipment, clothing or tools.

-- Provide all work product and the Harvard information/data/files you used while on assignment to your Harvard manager and retain no copies.
+- Provide all work products and the Harvard information/data/files you used while on assignment to your Harvard manager and retain no copies.

 Please direct questions about these items to the Yoh PMO or your agency.

 - Harvard School of Dental Medicine/Harvard Dental Center Immunization Requirements for Contingent Workers